easyops-cn/next-core/etc/brick-kit.api.md

 // @public
 export function DisplayByFeatureFlags(props: React_2.PropsWithChildren<featureFlagsProps>): React_2.ReactElement;

-// Warning: (ae-forgotten-export) The symbol "DoTransformOptions" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "doTransform" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
 export function doTransform(data: unknown, to: unknown, options?: DoTransformOptions): unknown;

+// @public (undocumented)
+export interface DoTransformOptions {
+    // (undocumented)
+    $$lazyForUseBrick?: boolean;
+    // Warning: (ae-forgotten-export) The symbol "StateOfUseBrick" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    $$stateOfUseBrick?: StateOfUseBrick;
+    // (undocumented)
+    allowInject?: boolean;
+    // Warning: (ae-forgotten-export) The symbol "EvaluateOptions" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    evaluateOptions?: EvaluateOptions;
+    // (undocumented)
+    tplContextId?: string;
+    // Warning: (ae-forgotten-export) The symbol "TrackingContextItem" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    trackingContextList?: TrackingContextItem[];
+}

 // @public
 export function EasyopsEmpty(props: EasyopsEmptyProps): React_2.ReactElement;